mousepawmedia/goldilocks/docs/source/shell.rst

 Benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Golidlocks supports *comparative benchmarking*.
+Goldilocks supports *comparative benchmarking*.
 There are two ways to run such a benchmark.

 The first method requires a comparative test to be specified within a suite